 The vote for the bird of the year is open to the public and everyone who cares about the wellbeing of birds, their habitat, and biodiversity conservation in Croatia has a chance to vote for the bird of the year 2024.

-How to take part?
-At the bottom of this page there is a voting form where you can choose one of the three nominated species, by the 22nd of November 2023.
+voting form where you can choose one of the three nominated species, by the 22

-Golden eagle (Aquila chrysaetos)
+Golden eagle (

 The golden eagle is a symbol of wilderness and it can be found on four continents – Africa, Asia, Europe, and North America.
 It is a brilliant predator and in order to have a sufficient amount of food, some breeding pairs have large territories, sometimes several tens of square kilometres.
 As an agile and strong predator, it can kill animals significantly heavier and larger that itself.
 Attacks on large birds such as swans and herons, as well as mammals like coyotes, chamois, and roe deer, are known.
 Like other large birds of prey, golden eagles are a long-lived species with some individuals being over 30 years old.
 They are consider juveniles for 5 years after which individuals become sexually mature.
 They may settle for many years with an individual of the opposite sex in suitable territory.
 Nowadays, golden eagle is an increasingly endangered species in Croatia.
 Alongside existing threats of poaching, lead poisoning due to use of lead ammunition in hunting, as well as other forms of poisoning, their biggest threat is habitat loss.
 On the one hand, open areas where these eagles hunt are disappearing due to continuing uncontrolled overgrowth, and on the other hand, there is an increased pressure to install renewable energy sources in the species’ distribution area – coastal and mountainous areas of Croatia.